 You can directly use a KML file path appended with the type of features as input to a feature-based geoprocessing tool.
 This is especially useful when running a geoprocessing tool from Python.
 The input parameter value must be formatted like C:\data\KML\Wildfires.kmz\Points.

 Geoprocessing tools that modify or edit their input data cannot use KML as input.
-Examples include tools that add attribute fields or calculate attribute values such as Add Field, Calculate Field, or Add Geometry Attributes, and tools that modify the input geometry such as Densify or Transfer Attributes.
+Examples include tools that add attribute fields or calculate attribute values such as Add Field or Calculate Field, and tools that modify the input geometry such as Densify or Transfer Attributes.

 Additionally, the Make Feature Layer, Select Layer By Attribute, and Select Layer By Location tools cannot use KML layers or paths as input.
 To be able to select the features contained within KML by attributes or by location, you must convert the KML to geodatabase features using the KML To Layer tool.